timartinelli/timartinelli/README.md

 # 👋 Hi, I'm Tiago Martinelli

-Salesforce Business Analyst | LATAM CRM Strategy | AI & Automation
+🚀 Salesforce | LATAM CRM Strategy | AI & Automation
 Founder at TudoMarcadoAI

 ---

 ## 🚀 About Me

-- 10+ years in IT and CRM
+- 10+ years of experience in IT and CRM
-- Leading Salesforce strategy across LATAM
+- Leading Salesforce strategy and governance across LATAM
+- Managing multi-org environments supporting 190+ users
+- Driving CRM migration and standardization aligned with global strategy
-- Building scalable automation with AI, APIs, and messaging platforms
+- Building scalable solutions using AI, APIs, and automation
 - Passionate about creating real-world solutions that drive business impact

 ---